brycewray/eleventy_solo/src/posts/2020/08/transformed.md

 - [Using scripting](/posts/2020/06/o-say-can-you-ci-cd), specifically GitHub Actions, to cut the on-Netlify build times to only a few seconds each.

-- Subsequently just flat-out [moving the site's hosting](/posts/2020/07/goodbye-hello) from Netlify to [Vercel](https://vercel.com)---mostly because I preferred Vercel's superior performance and more generous free-tier build policy, but also in part because I wanted to revert to the script-free build process with which I'd become familiar through most of my time with Netlify.
+- Subsequently just flat-out [moving the site's hosting](/posts/2020/07/goodbye-hello) from Netlify to [Vercel](https://vercel.com)---mostly because I preferred Vercel's superior performance and more generous free-tier build policy, but also in part because I wanted to revert to the GitHub Actions-free build process with which I'd become familiar through most of my time with Netlify.

 While the build *limit* problem was solved, the build *length* problem was alive and well, and getting worse with each new post/image combo.